PratikM21/PratikM21/README.md

-- 👋 Hi, I’m @PratikM21
+- 👋 Hi, I’m Ohidur Rahman Pratik
-- 👀 I’m interested in Football ,video games and coding
-- 🌱 I’m currently learning C, an absoulate begineer
+- Specializing in Data Scinece
+- Advancing expertise in Data analysis
+- Building strong foundation in Data/Business management for effective communication with stakeholders
 - Just sent a quick mail to ohidurrahman0126@gmail.com to reach me

 <!---